lomska/plotly-dash-datavizes-witch-hunt-history/README.md

 I had to remap the trials according to European NUTS levels to be able to use Eurostat GeoJSON data.
 The data preparation code can be found [here](https://github.com/lomska/plotly-dash-datavizes-witch-hunt-history/blob/main/app_data_prep.py).

-To run the code locally, mapbox token is needed.
+To run the code locally, a mapbox token is needed.

 #### [EXPLORE THE DASHBOARD](http://witchy-years.herokuapp.com/)